 What are the different types of market conditions a trading bot can handle?

 A trading bot tends to work best in one specific market condition only such that a trading bot that is based on a trend-following strategy would not work well in a range-bound market, and similarly, a trading bot that is based on range or mean-reversion strategy may not work well in a trending market.

 This is why experienced traders diversify across different strategies by creating bots for different market conditions.
-For example, you can have a trading bot that is based on a trend-following strategy and another that is based on a mean-reversion strategy.
+For example, you can have a trading bot based on a trend-following strategy and another based on a mean-reversion strategy.

 How can I monitor the performance of my trading bot?

 You can do that manually or create a script for tracking the performance of your bot.
-To monitor your bot manually, you can manually keep track of the profit and loss column, as well as the number of trades taken.
+To monitor your bot manually, you can keep track of the profit and loss column and the number of trades taken.
 With those, you can estimate whether the bot is still performing optimally or the performance is dropping.

 You may have a specified number of trades that constitute a sample size for you to analyze the trading results.
 Once that sample size is reached, you switch off the bot and analyze the trade sample, noting the profit factor, maximum drawdown, Sharpe Ratio, and so on.

 What are the advantages and disadvantages of using a trading bot?